tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 ## Clarifying Our Intent

-Our goal shouldn't be to just "write simple code", but to continously try to write code at the _optimal_ level of abstraction.
+Our goal shouldn't be to just "write simple code", but to write code at the _optimal_ level of abstraction.

-We can use urgency, uncertainty and other peoples' perspectives to help arrive at a reasonable decision.
+We can use urgency, uncertainty, and other peoples' perspectives to help arrive at a reasonable decision.
 As you learn more, the landscape changes -- expect to get it wrong and continuously re-evaluate.